BittieTasks/BittieTasks/RLS_PERFORMANCE_FIX_CORRECTED.md

 CREATE POLICY "Users can delete their own tasks" ON public.tasks FOR DELETE USING ((SELECT auth.uid()) = host_id::uuid);

--- Task participants table policies (optimized)
+-- Task participants table policies (optimized with correct column names: user_id, task_id, host_id)
 DROP POLICY IF EXISTS "Task participants viewable by task creator and participant" ON public.task_participants;
 DROP POLICY IF EXISTS "Users can apply to tasks" ON public.task_participants;
 DROP POLICY IF EXISTS "Task creators can update participants" ON public.task_participants;